Explore Our Past Events

 Interactive Lecture & Dinner

-Sunday April 27, 2025
+Sunday, April 27, 2025

 3-10 PM

-In Realms of the Unconscious (1975) Stansilav Grof explores the deep layers of the unconscious mind, challenging conventional psychology by drawing upon his work with LSD.
+In Realms of the Unconscious (1975), Stanislav Grof explores the deep layers of the unconscious mind, challenging conventional psychology by drawing upon his work with LSD.
 This edition of the Psychedelic Salon examines four different realms described by Grof: the abstract/aesthetic, the psychodynamic, the perinatal, and the transpersonal, and explores how cinema—especially horror, sci-fi, and experimental film—mirrors these psychedelic realms.
 As media culture increasingly resembles an expanded cinematic unconscious, we come together to ask what film and psychedelics can teach us about the mind, reality, and humanity in a world in flux and crisis.

 Philip Carr-Gomm